Tristanggr/Global-Activity-Score/README.md

 # Global-Activity-Score
 Projet HAH913E
-ActivitÃ© physique & SantÃ© : Partie Mesure
+Activité physique & Santé : Partie Mesure
 ----------------------------------------------
 Calculation of an overall activity score to simplify the estimation of daily physical activities.